 You don’t plan a trip to the grocery store without writing a list, so why would you move without a checklist?
 Taking time to plan your move reduces stress and smooths the experience.
-Here’s a checklist and planner I use, and it can assist you during your move too.
+Here are a checklist and planner I use, and it can assist you during your move too.

 3-6 Months Before Moving Day

-Contact Movers Corp and book a local moving company.
+Contact Movers Corp and book a local moving company and helpers.

 Begin decluttering your home.
 Decide what you’ll keep, sell, donate to charity or toss in the trash.

 Hold a garage sale or post items for sale online that you don’t want to move.

 Find a new physician and other healthcare providers if you are relocating.